Home Electrification Planner

 Why Electrify Your Home?

 The economics of home electrification have never been better.
 Three factors are converging to make 2026 the best year to start electrifying your home.
 First, electric heat pumps are now 2-4 times more efficient than fossil fuel furnaces and water heaters, meaning you use dramatically less energy to achieve the same heating and cooling.
-Second, the Inflation Reduction Act (IRA) of 2022 created the most generous federal incentives for home energy upgrades in American history — including a 30% tax credit on solar panels, battery storage, heat pumps, and insulation, plus up to $14,000 in point-of-sale rebates for income-qualifying households.
+Second, the Inflation Reduction Act (IRA) of 2022 originally created broad federal incentives for home energy upgrades, while state-administered rebates, utility programs, and local rate design now carry more of the 2026 homeowner economics after federal credit expirations.
 Third, electricity rates, while rising, are increasing more slowly than natural gas and gasoline prices, making electric alternatives increasingly cost-competitive.

 Understanding IRA Tax Credits and Rebates